hardyoyo/RodmanPottingerCookbook/recipes/BreakfastCasserole.md

 ### NOTES ###
-If you decide to scale up this recipe so it fits into a 13x9 baking dish, you'll be using about 16 eggs.
-Also, don't forget that half the cheese goes on the hashbrown crust.
+If you decide to scale up this recipe so it fits into a 13x9 baking dish, you’ll be using about 16 eggs.
+Also, don’t forget that half the cheese goes on the hashbrown crust.
 This gives the casserole a lot more structure.
-It's OK if you forget and put all the cheese on top, it'll still taste great.
+It’s OK if you forget and put all the cheese on top, it’ll still taste great.

 \label{breakfast-casserole}